derhansen/sf_event_mgt/README.md

 * Frontend plugin to show event registrations for logged in frontend users
 * Backend administration module to manage events and registrations
 * CSV export for all registrations of an event
-* Configurable email templates to notify event participants
+* Notification module with configurable email templates to notify event participants
 * Extendable with own fields through own extension
 * Configurable template layouts for the listview
 * Configurable category menu